lm-sys/FastChat/README.md

 ```

 ### Fine-tuning using (Q)LoRA
-You can use the following command to train Vicuna-7B using QLoRA.
-Note that ZeRO3 is not currently supported with QLoRA.
+You can use the following command to train Vicuna-7B using QLoRA using ZeRO2.
+Note that ZeRO3 is not currently supported with QLoRA but ZeRO3 does support LoRA, which has a reference configuraiton under `playground/deepspeed_config_s3.json`.
 ```bash
 deepspeed train_lora.py \
     --model_name_or_path ~/model_weights/llama-7b  \